 Microfibre flat mops produce very thin, even coats with less chance of application errors or marks.
 Once the first coat has been applied to any type of floor the 2nd coat is much easier to apply.

-What kind of finish does Concrete Floor Sealer Produce?
+What kind of finish does Concrete Floor Sealer produce?

 This product will dry to a very low sheen (almost matt) finish.
-If the concrete is highly porous it will require more product, the finish will still be no more than low sheen.
+If the concrete is highly porous it will require more product, the finish will still be no more than a low sheen.
 On harder dense concretes you may see a little more of a sheen.
 This product will not produce a gloss finish.

 We recommend testing any sealer before use, so you know are happy with the finish.
 The various types of concrete and levels of porosity within individual concretes all play a part in the final overall finish.
 It is worth checking before fully applying any sealer to a whole floor, we supply samples, so it is easy to do this!

 Do I need to etch the surface of the concrete before sealing concrete?

 Generally, no you do not need to etch the surface of the concrete before sealing with Floorseal Concrete Floor Sealer.
 Unless you have sealed the concrete before with an impregnating sealer, or if the floor is heavily ingrained with dirt or oil.
 Contact us first if you think you need to do this.